 • preparing guidelines on this process which outline the technical and human resources required and the international standards to be applied.

+Combating counterfeit and combating mobile device theft

+Counterfeiting and using stolen mobile devices are widely recognized as a significant and growing socio-economic problem.
+Counterfeit products have concerns on security, performance, quality of service delivery and revenue losses for all stakeholders.
+Using stolen mobile devices cause negative impacts to global economy and society.

+The focus of BDT on this area will be as follows:

+to collaborate with other sectors of ITU and cooperate with relevant stakeholders including WTO, WIPO, GSMA and industries to limit the spread of counterfeit products;

+providing capacity-building and training opportunities to developing countries to raise awareness of the negative impact of counterfeit and mobile device theft and compile information on best practices and prepare guidelines and methodologies.

 Broadcasting

 The objective of BDT work in broadcasting is to enable developing countries to achieve smooth migration from analogue to digital broadcasting and to follow the post-transition activities, such as the introduction of new broadcasting services and allocation of the digital dividend.